cagla-su/Linux-Gaming-Guide/README.md

 ## Installing Vulkan Drivers
 - This step is explained in [Lutris' Community Guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).
 - If you do not see your Linux distribution in the page, that probably means Mesa (default Intel/AMD GPU driver) Vulkan drivers are preinstalled on your Linux distribution.
-	- However, if you do not see your distribution in the page and if you are using NVIDIA, I suggest that you find a different documentation for installation steps or switch to one of the distributions that are mentioned in the page above.
+	- However, if you do not see your distribution in the page and if you are using NVIDIA, I suggest that you find a different documentation for installation steps or switch to one of the distributions that are mentioned in the page.

 ## Installing Gaming Software
 - Some popular gaming software that are available on Linux are: